Bucko13/bcoin-api-reference/source/includes/_wallet.md

 [ 1179720, 1179721, 1180146, 1180147, 1180148, 1180149 ]
 ```

-List all block heights which contain any wallet txs.
+List all block heights which contain any wallet transactions.
 Returns an array of block heights

 ### HTTP Request